 Budget Bug Out Bag Disclosure

-Neither myself nor BushLife got paid for this post.
-I did receive one budget bug out bag with its contents for free in order to do my review and these contents were put into real world use and tested for efficacy.
-There are no affiliate commissions from any traffic we send to S & J Hardware.
+There are no affiliate commissions from the sale of these bags.
 In other words, it doesn’t matter to BushLife whether you buy this product or not!
-It’s a smart kit for the price and if its for you, great.
-If not, that’s fine as well but perhaps it’s time you start thinking about one.
+It’s a smart kit for the price, and if it’s for you, great.
+If not, that’s fine, but perhaps it’s time you start thinking about one.